Mayterm 2023 India

 Journey inwardly as you reflect more deeply than ever about the nature of the self, suffering, wealth, and Christian service.
 Journey externally as you encounter sites, smells, tastes, and tactile experiences you have never confronted before.
 Journey together as skilled leaders help you debrief on your experiences toward self-discovery, academic learning, and seeking God’s direction for your future.

 Cruise the open markets and large, modern shopping malls.
-Wander the cities of Chennai, Varanasi, and Hyderabad, and the village of Hanumanthapuram.
+Wander the cities of Chennai, Varanasi, Kolkata, Hyderabad, and the village of Hanumanthauram.
 Grapple with countless modern paradoxes in one of the most ancient civilizations in the world.

 Learn how Christians of the past and present have sought to introduce gospel-oriented change to India, and be encouraged to make a difference yourself!

 You’ll engage your mind, heart, and spirit through lectures, movies, music, and spiritual formation exercises.

 We’ll travel together from LAX to India, arriving to our first destination, Kolkata (Calcutta).
 In Kolkata we’ll combine classroom learning with service in several of Mother Teresa’s Homes in the old city.
 Visiting William Carey’s Serampore College reminds us of the sacrifice that early missionaries made to translate the Bible into local languages while advocating for the social, cultural, and environmental rights of local people.
 Take an overnight train ride.